quiqr/quiqr-desktop/resources/all/poppygo/home/index.md

-# Welcome to PoppyGo!
+# Welcome to Quiqr!
-Poppygo is the app for Hugo.
+Quiqr is a CMS with a Hugo Engine.

-With PoppyGo, you can:
+With Quiqr, you can:
 - Manage and preview your content settings and images.
 - Publish instantly to the web
 - Use forms functionalities